protontypes/open-sustainable-technology/README.md

 - [ASSUME](https://github.com/assume-framework/assume) - An open-source toolbox for agent-based simulations of European electricity markets, with a primary focus on the German market setup.
 - [NemoMod.jl](https://github.com/sei-international/NemoMod.jl) - A high performance, open-source energy system optimization modeling tool developed in Julia.
 - [ReEDS](https://github.com/NREL/ReEDS-2.0) - A capacity planning and dispatch model for the North American electricity system.
+- [Dynaωo](https://github.com/dynawo/dynawo) - Aims at providing power system stakeholders with a transparent, flexible, interoperable and robust suite of simulation tools that could ease collaboration and cooperation in the power system community.

 ### Energy Distribution and Grids